Logan-Developer/my-ufr-planning/README.md

 # my-ufr-planning

-Little Android app created for accessing your planning at the UFR, in France.
+Small Android app created for accessing your planning at the UFR, in France.

 #### Supported Android versions:
 - Min: Android 6.0 (Marshmallow)